-Reducing hours without reducing pay can also yield substantial savings on recruitment expenses and overtime pay.
+Not only can reduced hours improve efficiency, but it can also yield substantial savings on recruitment expenses and overtime pay.

-Spain has followed suit and launched a pilot in September 2021 which will last three years and use 50 million euros in European Union funding to compensate an estimated 200 companies for reducing their employees' workweek to 32 hours without cutting salary.
+Spain launched a three-year pilot in September 2021 which will cost the European Union 50 million euros to compensate an estimated 200 companies for reducing their employees' workweek to 32 hours without cutting salary.

-As has Scotland, which plans to launch a trial four-day 32-hour workweek where workers will have their hours reduced by 20% but won't suffer any loss in compensation.
+Scotland plans to launch a similar trial of a four-day 32-hour workweek where workers will have their hours reduced without any loss in compensation.

 3D Issue was founded in 2007 and has grown organically with no outside funding or investment.
 It creates digital publishing software to help you transform static PDFs into stunning HTML5 digital publications, centralize your social content, and even build your own iOS/Android App.

 Abstract is a design workflow platform for teams to version, manage, and collaborate.
-Their mission is to dramatically improve productivity, transparency, and impact of design.
+Its mission is to dramatically improve productivity, transparency, and the impact of design.

 Administrate is a Scottish tech company that has operated on a four-day, 32-hour workweek since 2015.
 Their software is designed to manage enterprise training operations and level up your training program.

-A big inspiration for Administrate founder John Peebles was his time growing up in China, which switched from a six-day to a five-day working week in 1995 with no loss in productivity.
+The inspiration behind Administrate’s four-day workweek stems from their founder John Peebles who grew up in China and saw firsthand their switch from the six-day to a five-day working week in 1995 with no loss in productivity.